Home

 Play my Mellotron for you'.

-Moraz' first full album with the band, Long Distance Voyager, begins well enough, with the 'Tron strings-laden The Voice, a typical Moodies strumalong thing, but the material rapidly becomes bland and faceless, not to mention frequently overlong.
-Talking Out Of Turn is string section-assisted, to its detriment, while Gemini Dream has lashings of what sounds like a CS80, but without the excitement that unique instrument can often provide.
-That may be 'Tron male voices on In My World, but they're more likely to be real, despite their 'synthetic' quality.
-Moraz uses the full range of keyboards available in the early '80s, with synth strings frequently to the fore, and the 'Tron seemingly largely redundant by this point.
-I know he used not only his Mark V on stage, but an M400 too, partially for specially-recorded sound effects to reproduce their studio sound.
-Did you know that even a modern sampler would be hard-pushed to hold 105 8-second samples of comparable quality?
+Moraz' first full album with the band, Long Distance Voyager, begins well enough, with the Mellotron strings-laden The Voice, a typical Moodies strumalong thing, but the material rapidly becomes bland and faceless, not to mention frequently overlong.
+Talking Out Of Turn is string section-assisted, to its detriment, while Gemini Dream has lashings of CS80, sadly without the excitement that unique instrument can often provide.
+That may be Mellotron male voices on In My World, but they're more likely to be real, despite their 'synthetic' quality, although there's a faint-yet-definite string line under the synth on 22,000 Days (thanks, Max).
+Moraz uses the full range of keyboards available in the early '80s, synth strings frequently to the fore, the Mellotron seemingly largely redundant by this point.
+I know he used not only his MkV on stage, but an M400 too, partially for specially-recorded sound effects to reproduce their studio sound.
+Did you know that even a modern sampler (pre-laptop based ones, of course) would be hard-pushed to hold one hundred-odd 8-second samples of comparable quality?
 Did you care?
-Anyway, real strings again on Nervous, and I can't tell what it is on the slightly better Veteran Cosmic Rocker, so there may be more 'Tron on the album than I've indicated.
+Anyway, real strings again on Nervous, while I can't tell what it is on the slightly better Veteran Cosmic Rocker, so there may be more Mellotron on the album than I've indicated.
 Anyone out there know any better?

 In 2006-7, the Moodies' 'big seven' all came out as SACD/CD hybrid 'deluxe editions', some as double-disc sets.
 This means, in practice, tarted-up sound and plenty of bonus tracks, which has to be good news for fans of the band, unless they've already bought them on CD, remastered CD and DVD audio, of course.
 The Days of Future Passed bonus tracks are mostly early, pre-orchestra versions, giving the listener the welcome chance to hear Pinder's Mellotron work free of any orchestral embellishments; it has to be said that they work just fine this way, while giving a very different feel to this partial version of the album.
-The bulk of the bonuses seem to be mono versions of the tracks on Prelude that aren't already on side four of Caught Five, plus a bunch of BBC session tracks, plus the original mono single version of Nights... without the album's orchestral additions.
+The bulk of the bonuses seem to be mono versions of the tracks on Prelude that aren't already on side four of Caught Five, plus a bunch of BBC session tracks and the original mono single version of Nights... without the album's orchestral additions.
 So this is how the general public originally heard it, eh?
 Good to have this version available again, I must say.
-The BBC tracks include a version of Leave This Man Alone with extra 'Tron brass, Peak Hour with MkII organ and Fly Me High with what sounds like background Mellotron organ stabs.
+The BBC tracks include a version of Leave This Man Alone with extra Mellotron brass, Peak Hour with MkII organ and Fly Me High with what sounds like background Mellotron organ stabs.

 The alternate version of In Search of the Lost Chord's opener, Departure, is credited with 'bizarre Mellotron effects, later mixed down', although you'd be hard-pushed to tell.
-The rest of the bonuses give a slightly different slant to the familiar album material, with some more raw BBC stuff, Mellotron used across the board.
-On the Threshold of a Dream features the same mix of alternate takes and BBC stuff as its predecessor, with the usual range of live 'Tron parts, bumping its 'T' rating up accordingly.
+The rest of the bonuses give a slightly different slant to the familiar album material, with more raw BBC stuff, Mellotron used across the board.
+On the Threshold of a Dream features the same mix of alternate takes and BBC stuff as its predecessor, with the usual range of live Mellotron parts, bumping its 'T' rating up accordingly.
 To Our Childrens' Childrens' Children's bonuses start with three alternate takes, before plunging into the meat'n'potatoes of the second disc, a full half-hour Beeb concert recording, Mellotron (as, of course, Pinder's only stage keyboard) to the fore.
 Does he use it?
 Is the Pope Catholic?
 Do bears shit in the woods?
 Etc. etc. Plenty of great playing, including some wondrous pitchbend work (the M400 could never quite match the MkII in the pitchbend dept.), making this another essential for the major fan.
+A Question of Balance contains the smallest number of bonus tracks yet and, what's more, only one of them is previously fully unreleased, and only half have any Mellotron.
+If you thought the bonuses were thin on the ground there, Every Good Boy Deserves Favour has a mere two extras, Mellotron on one, a different take of The Story In Your Eyes (thanks, Frank).
+Seventh Sojourn increases that number to four, one of which, Island, is apparently the sole survivor of sessions for their abandoned eighth album, making it of historical interest, at the very least.
+Pinder's new Chamberlin is particularly audible on Isn't Life Strange, making this notable for spotters of that rarely-heard beast, mainly due to its famous ability to disappear in a busy mix.

 links